top of page

 The goals of CBT are alleviating distress, reducing or overcoming actions that are keeping the problem going, and improving your quality of life.
 Your CBT therapist will use the information you give them to design an individualised step-by-step plan for reducing your anxiety problem or depressed mood, or managing the symptoms of ADHD, with the ultimate goal of teaching you the skills you need to mange difficult emotions, and be able to make your own positive changes in your life.

 CBT involves short homework tasks in between sessions, of a few minutes per day.
 Research shows that CBT is most effective when the client completes the homework, continuing the strategies learned during sessions.
+Any homework task is tailored for the individual's needs, and does not always include writing.

 bottom of page